xpadrex/mazeSUD/README.md

 - create leveled Zones with monsters to match

-- develope level progression system for players
+- DONE - develope level progression system for players

-- add trainer for stat points when leveling
+- DONE - add trainer for stat points when leveling

 - DONE - load location data from files instead of hardcoding